Turning Lessons into Games: My Journey with Canva Code

 Introduction

 During our first Teach First in-person training day, we were given a talk from Becci Peters about a unique use of LLM models, specifically Claude.ai.
-This use was creating generated artefacts, react-based webpages that can be shared with the public via a URL.
-During the training day we were encouraged to build a tool for teaching, and I built a small binary number converter widget.
+This use was creating generated artefacts, React-based webpages that can be shared with the public via a URL.
+During the training day we were encouraged to build a tool for teaching, and I built a small Binary number converter widget.

-Although only given 10 minutes or so to write a prompt and generate a widget, I could already see the potential, combining this feature with my own experience of prompt engineering.
+Although only given 10 minutes or so to write a Prompt and generate a widget, I could already see the potential, combining this feature with my own experience of prompt engineering.
 All I needed was a useful application for this tool in the classroom, and at the end of Term 1, an opportunity presented itself.

 Claude AI Artefacts

-I used these technology to build a searching and sorting algorithms visualiser for use with my Year 11 pupils.
+I used these technology to build a searching and sorting algorithms Visualiser for use with my Year 11 pupils.
 The wonderful features of this widget is being able to pick which sort or sort, enter or generate a dataset and then see the algorithm in action.
 These provided a wonderful demonstration of these algorithms for the pupils to watch and engage with.

 However, I saw potential.
 I have found that pupils sometimes struggle with the tag-based structure of HTML programming.
 I needed a simpler interface for pupils to program in HTML.
 I looked at programs like Scratch and Trinket.io that provide block-based programming.
 I therefore used Claude to build a drag-and-drop ‘code editor’ for HTML.
 Pupils can drag the blocks together to build their websites, add images by dragging an image onto the screen and even apply CSS styling via a list on the side of the page.
 This was the pot realised although there were so problems faced.